pollylang/aqtrends/README.md

 **aqtrends** is an R package for conducting trend analysis of time series with different lengths.

-It is a often desirable, in air quality as well as in other fields, to aggregate multiple time series into a single representative trend.
+It is a often useful, in air quality as well as in other fields, to aggregate multiple time series into a single representative trend.
 In air quality monitoring networks, simply averaging the individual time series often misrepresents the true trend due to biases in the monitoring network.
 Movement of roadside monitoring sites to more polluted locations is common, as a consequence of legislative requirements to monitor air quality at the most polluted locations.
 Consequently, opening sites (i.e. starting time series) in later years can leverage the average trend upwards, causing an increase in the average trend that is not necessarily a reflection of trends of individual time series.

-The `aqtrends` functions are designed to identify and mitigate the biasing effects on trends in air pollutant concentrations as a result of monitoring site flux in air quality monitoring networks.
+The `aqtrends` functions are designed to identify and mitigate the biasing effects of monitoring site flux on trends in air pollutant concentrations in air quality monitoring networks.

 More details on the methods applied in this package, as well as a detailed case study using London air quality monitoring data, are given in a paper which is currently in preparation.